How to Make and Cook Zucchini Noodles

 - Carrot and Zucchini Pasta with Avocado Cucumber Sauce

-Zucchini Noodle Tips & Tricks
+Zucchini Noodles Tips & Tricks

 After making, eating and cooking zucchini noodles for several years I’ve learned a few tricks of the trade.
 Here are a few tips to get you started:

-- If you’re using my favorite spiralizer to make your noodles, you’ll end up with SUPER long strands.
+- If you’re using my favorite spiralizer to make your noodles, you’ll end up with super long strands.
 In order to more easily serve your guests, just use a pair of kitchen scissors to snip through some of the strands.

 - Make your zoodles ahead of time!
-This the best time-saving tip.
+This is the best time-saving tip.
 After you’ve spiralized several zucchini, line a large plastic or glass storage container with a paper towel, add your noodles and place in the refrigerator.
 They’ll stay fresh for 2-3 days.